Welcome to my roundup of the best budget Fujifilm lenses for the Fuji X camera system.

 There are many really great things to say about it, but I’m going to give you four main points on why I like it so much.

-So I think this lens just much has more value and is definitely way more bang for your bucks.
-If you only have money to buy one lens, I definitely think this is probably the one to get.
+So I think this lens just has more value and is definitely way more bang for your buck.

 The second reason I love this lens is that it’s super sharp.

 When you see a kit lens or just a cheaper lens, usually, they are sharp in a terrible way.

 Naturally, this one has a really unique sharpness to it, and I think it’s definitely a really professional lens and a really sharp lens that can be used for pretty much anything.

 It’s really amazing and especially on the Fujifilm XT3.